samkamin/codenow/README.md

 ## Code relating to weekend 1 - 2/16-18

-Guys, I wanted to fill in some stuff that we *almost* got to, namely the JavaScript.
+Guys, I wanted to fill in some stuff that we *almost* got to on Sunday, namely the JavaScript.
+You might want to read this as a review, or just if you're curious how that would have gone.
+If you want to try adding this to your own pages, I have to warn you that JavaScript is pretty tricky, and simply copying what I've done here may not work exactly right on your pages.
+But if you're feeling ambitious go for it.
+Remember that Google is your friend.
+If you get stuck, write to me and I'll see if I can help.

 If you recall, the last thing we got running was a script that popped up (or rather, dropped down) a message when you clicked on a checkbox.
-You should still have this in your code on Cloud9 but anyway here is what was involved:
+You should still have this in your code on Cloud9 but to remind you, here's what we did:

 1. In `index.html`, we added a checkbox in our table rows, with this line: